Henry Samuel Boase: Life and work

+From 1851-1870 he lived with his family at Claverhouse Mansion in Dundee.

-By 1870 he was living with his family at Claverhouse in Dundee and running three companies: Boase & Co, Ireland & Boase and Small & Boase.
+By 1870 he was running three companies: Boase & Co, Ireland & Boase and Small & Boase.
 Boase retired in 1871 but stayed in Dundee.
 He died at Seafield House on Magdalen Place in Dundee, close to the River Tay, on 5 May 1883.
 He is buried in the Western Cemetery, Dundee.
 The grave lies on the west wall just before the enclosed mausoleum on that side.

 Family

 He married Elizabeth Valentina Stoddard (1799–1876) daughter of William Stoddard of Melcombe Regis in Dorsetshire.
 They had ten children including Mary Valentina Boase and Laura Bingham Boase.
 His son Alfred Boase (b.1829) married Ellen Bradley Boase, Henry's niece.
 Arthur Boase (1833–1852) was born in Dundee and educated at Glenalmond College.

-His grandson Captain Edgar Leslie Boase was killed at High Wood in the First World War serving with the 4th battalion Black Watch.
+His great nephew Captain Edgar Leslie Boase was killed at High Wood in the First World War serving with the 4th battalion Black Watch.
 He stood as the Unionist candidate against Churchill in the 1915 election in Dundee.